-“We had launched the IBM COVID-19 Technology Task Force to respond to the crisis and I was confident that on the security team we had the right mix of skills and experience to produce a meaningful solution,” Stoecklin says.
+“At the time, the company had just launched the IBM COVID-19 Technology Task Force to respond to the crisis.
+I was confident that on the security team we had the right mix of skills and experience to also help out,” Stoecklin says.

-On a swiftly convened virtual meeting, the scientists presented a handful of ideas.
-But all proposals were quickly dismissed in favor of an idea for a blockchain-powered solution to securely verify a user’s health status while protecting their privacy.
+On a swiftly convened virtual meeting, the scientists presented a handful of ideas — and chose a blockchain-powered solution to securely verify a user’s health status while protecting their privacy.

-The obvious device to store and share the data would be mobile phones, but not everyone has a smartphone.
-So to make the solution even more widely accessible, it could also be used without a mobile device in the form of a printed QR code, which could be scanned to verify an individual’s health status.
+The idea assumed people would get certifications of their health status, including PCR and antibody test results or vaccination status, from their healthcare providers.
+The obvious device to store and share the data would be mobile phones.
+But not everyone has a smartphone.
+To make the solution more widely accessible, they decided to also make it available in the form of a printed QR code that could be scanned.

-“I knew immediately that this was a technology with very high potential to have a lasting impact when dealing with the pandemic and even beyond,” Stoecklin says.
+“I knew immediately that this technology had very high potential to produce a lasting impact when dealing with the pandemic and even beyond,” Stoecklin says.

-After receiving approval from the Task Force, Stoecklin and Androulaki were given the responsibility for bringing the idea to commercialization.
+After receiving approval from the Task Force, Stoecklin and Androulaki had to get the idea to market.

-On the other side of the globe, colleagues from IBM Watson Health brainstormed a similar solution.
-The teams got together: the Watson Health team designed the IBM Digital Health Pass user apps and services, and integrated the blockchain-based, identity-powered technology provided by IBM Research.
-All in all, a team of roughly 20 IBMers scattered across the globe came together to develop the solution.
+On the other side of the globe, colleagues from IBM Watson Health developed a similar solution.
+The teams, some 20 people, got together: the Watson Health team designed the IBM Digital Health Pass user apps and services and integrated the blockchain-based, identity-powered technology provided by IBM Research.

-Androulaki’s first action was to ask Ilie Circiumaru, a brilliant software engineer on her team, how long it would take him to build a prototype.
-His Slack message was short and confident, “three days.”
-And he did it with time to spare.
+Androulaki then asked Ilie Circiumaru, a software engineer on her team, how long it would take to build a prototype.
+His Slack message was short and confident: “Three days.”
+He did it with time to spare.

 But even sticking to the health status verification use case, questions arose around aspects like establishing trust in the issuers of a vaccination certificate, or accommodating data analytics without compromising privacy.

-“Watson Health [engineers] were extremely good at translating client requirements into technical and security specifications that we could understand,” she says.
-“It was one of the best-functioning collaborations we ever had.”
+To address the future costumer’s needs the best way, the global team worked together.
+“Watson Health engineers were great at translating client requirements into technical and security specifications that we could understand,” says Androulaki.
+“It was one of the best-functioning collaborations we’ve ever had.”

-Exactly six months later from the first brainstorm, IBM announced the IBM Digital Health Pass on August 25, with limited availability starting on November 15.
+Exactly six months after the first brainstorm, on 25 August 2020, IBM announced the IBM Digital Health Pass.
+It was launched with limited availability on 15 November.

-Part of the appeal of the IBM solution resides in the freedom it gives organizations to decide on which criteria it uses to assess health status based on medical information.
-Whether it’s vaccination or on-site temperature scans or other data, those managing admission can always choose which information they’d rather to rely on.
+Part of the appeal of the IBM solution is the freedom it gives organizations to select the criteria to assess health status based on medical data.
+Whether it’s vaccination or on-site temperature scans or other data, those managing admission can always choose what they want to rely on.

 “We couldn’t just do things based on convenience and put everything on the blockchain,” says Androulaki.
-At the same time, she and her team had to be nimble and get the job done within a few months.
-“It was quite a challenge but rarely have I felt that my work has such an immediate impact on everyday life.”
+At the same time, she and her team had to get the job done within a few months.
+“It was quite a challenge, but rarely have I felt that my work has such an immediate impact on everyday life.”